 The strict requirements of obtaining a loan from banks and government institutions leave many business owners wondering "How do I get a business loan with bad credit?"

-It is completely possible to receive a loan or alternative funding with bad credit, however you can expect higher interest or buy rates due to the higher risk associated with your score.
+It is completely possible to receive a loan or alternative funding with bad or declining credit, however you can expect higher interest or buy rates due to the higher risk associated with your score.
 FICO defines a low credit score as 619 to 580 and a poor credit score as 579 to 500.

 Before choosing a financing option, consider what you can do to raise your credit score.
 Be sure all unpaid invoices are collected, make changes to ensure a steady cash flow, or look into improving your personal credit if your business credit is the low number.